Stany G.A.

-Stany G A (born 22 January 1993) is an Indian chess player and a chess grandmaster.
+Stany George Anthony (born 22 January 1993) is an Indian chess player and a chess grandmaster.
 In 2012, he became Karnataka's youngest international master at the time after completing his final norm in Rethymno International Open, Greece.
 In December 2018 he completed his final grand master norm in National Senior Chess Championship, Jammu and became India's fifty-eighth and Karnataka's second grandmaster.
 He was given the Ekalavya Award by the Govt of Karnataka in 2012.
 Stany is a B.Com. graduate and has done masters in business administration.

 Early life

 Stany was born on 22 January 1993 in Bhadravati, India.
 He was the second son of Late Anthony Gnana Prakash and Lizy Anthony.
 Stany started chess at the age of 8.
 He learnt the rules of game by observing his uncle who was teaching the basic rules of the game to his elder brother Tony.
 Seeing his interest towards chess, his parents took him to Sri Krishna Udupa of Nalanda Chess Academy, Shivamogga, who became his first coach.